pbuehler/documentation/docs/tutorials/creatingTables.md

 <a name="atask"></a>
 ### ATask

-In order to avoid naming conflicts between different tasks it is advicable to declare new columns in subspaces of the namespace o2::aod and the new tables in namespace o2::aod.
+In order to avoid naming conflicts between different tasks it is advisable to declare new columns in subspaces of the namespace o2::aod and the new tables in namespace o2::aod.

 ```cpp
 // declare columns in a sub-namespace of o2::aod